The origin of the surname

 John Prince, writing in about Alwington 1701 [note 1] in the elaborate language of the time, appears to have given the earliest explanation, and for a time many researchers took his statement as definitive: There was a fair dwelling named Yeo in the parish which gave its name to its inhabitants, which, as it is supposed, it took from a fair stream of water near by, in the old Saxon language called ‘ey’ or ‘e’a,’ and in the French ‘eau,’ and hence corruptly ‘yeau,’ and at last Yeo.
 Prince’s reference to a Saxon derivation appears to be erroneous – see the comments about Nymet in the next paragraph.
 Research by Sheila Yeo suggested that the family at Alwington was originally called Giffard, which (from its location) became Giffard atte Yeo and later Yeo.

 The River Yeo at Alwington, photographed from Yeo Bridge.
-Yeo Vale is one of the earliest places where Yeos were known. © Owen M. Yeo 2005
+Yeo Vale is one of the earliest places where Yeos were known.
+Photograph by Owen Yeo.

 The late Crediton historian Thomas Venn [note 2] commented: Whether the River Yeo is styled from the Celcic eo = yew or from the OE for water, the pundits are still debating; but the surnames Ya, Yea, and Yeo have generated therefrom.
 This Old English word yeo probably has its origins in Norman French, and is similar to the modern French word eau.
 Prior to the Norman conquest the Anglo Saxon word nymet (river or stream) was used, and survives in Devon place names such as Nymet Tracey.